 HUMAN RESOURCE DEVELOPMENT

-Your Company believes in strategic alignment of Human Resources to its businesspriorities and end objectives.
-As on March 31 2017 your Company employed 388 employees.
+Your Company believes in strategic alignment of Human Resources to its businesspriorities and corporate objectives.

 PARTICULARS OF REMUNERATION